clewup/frida/README.md

 # Frida Furniture
-Frida is an eCommerce platform that allows users to browse, search and order self-care products online.
+Frida is an eCommerce platform that allows users to browse, search and order furniture online.

 ## Table of Contents